Workout app Fitplan adds Alex Rodriguez as a trainer… and an investor – TechCrunch

 Much of the cash coming from Rodriguez will help recruit new trainers.

-The Fitplan workout app costs $15.99 per month or $83.99 per-year and includes step-by-step exercise demonstrations and training programs tailored to different sports.
+The Fitplan workout app costs $15.99 per month, or $83.99 per year, and includes step-by-step exercise demonstrations and training programs tailored to different sports.
 “Within those training programs we have everything laid out for a member.
 We’re defining what a workout plan is from the data we have on over 5 million workouts completed.”

-An average Fitplan member is doing 2.7 workouts per-week and the average workout time is 58 minutes per-workout.
-Currently most of the company’s users are in the 18- to 35-year-old range and skews about 70% women, but Hamilton says they’re hoping the focused training regimes will help balance some of the gender disparity among the user base.
+An average Fitplan member is doing 2.7 workouts per week and the average workout time is 58 minutes per workout.
+Most of the company’s users are in the 18 to 35-year-old range and skews about 70% women, but Hamilton says they’re hoping the focused training regimens will help balance some of the gender disparity among the user base.

 For the founders of Fitplan, bringing Rodriguez on board will allow them to move deeper into the tailored fitness vertical.
 The two men actually reached out to Rodriguez about the investment because they noticed him following fitness influencers specifically.